X16Community/x16-smc-bootloader/README.md

 to power.

-- The update procedure is interrupted after the whole firmware has been erased but before writing any parts of the new firmware to flash memory: When erasing the flash memory, all words are set to byte value 0xffff, which is interpreted as No Operation (NOP) by the SMC hardware.
+- The update procedure is interrupted after the whole firmware has been erased but before writing any part of the new firmware to flash memory: When erasing the flash memory, all words are set to byte value 0xffff, which is interpreted as No Operation (NOP) by the SMC hardware.
 Execution starts from the reset vector at 0x0000 and continues until